dimagi/jsonobject/README.md

 jsonobject is a python library for handling deeply nested JSON objects as well-schema'd python objects.

-jsonobject is made by [Dimagi](https://www.dimagi.com/), where we build, use and contribute to OSS in our mission to reduce inequity in the world.
+jsonobject is made by [Dimagi](https://www.dimagi.com/), where we build, use, and contribute to OSS in our mission to reduce inequity in the world.

 It is used heavily in https://github.com/dimagi/commcare-hq, and the API is largely stable,